artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 The test scripts used this piece are available for download from https://github.com/artandmath/NukeProfilers.

-This piece is also available for download from the same repository— written markdown format for your VFX studio's compositing department wiki.
+This piece is also available for download from the same repository— written in markdown format for your VFX studio's compositing department wiki.